-P6.3 Incentive legislation should include a program for periodic, credible and public evaluation
+P6.3 Incentive legislation should include a program for periodic, credible, and public evaluation

-Committing to undertaking a full evaluation of the benefits and costs generated by the incentive, following a timetable aligned with any sunset provisions, and publishing the results, guards against arguments for their continuation based on unverified claims of large behavioral responses and/or large unmeasured external benefits.
+Committing to an ex post evaluation of the benefits and costs that have been generated by incentives, following a timetable aligned with any sunset provisions, guards against arguments for their continuation based on unverified claims of large behavioral responses and/or large unmeasured external benefits.
 Credibility of the analysis-which may in some cases be enhanced by use of external expertise-and its publication are essential.

-P6.4 Evaluations should pay attention to behavioral impact and external effects from incentives, and be undertaken with an intensity proportional to their likely significance
+P6.4 Evaluations should pay attention to the behavioral and external effects of incentives, and be undertaken with an intensity proportional to their likely significance

-Evaluation requires more than tax expenditure analysis.
-At a minimum, it requires reporting changes in the targeted activity and the measurable outcomes by which it was justified.
-Fuller assessment requires forming a counterfactual as to outcomes in its absence.
-That is hard, but possibilities include illustrative calculations or comparison with an appropriate control group.
+Ex post evaluation requires more than tax expenditure analysis.
+At a minimum, it requires reporting changes in the targeted activity and in the (preferably) measurable outcomes that the incentive was intended to affect.
+Fuller assessment requires forming a counterfactual as to what those outcomes would have been in the absence of the incentive.
+That is hard, but possibilities include illustrative calculations or comparison with appropriate control groups.
 Any unintended side effects, such as the creation of avoidance opportunities, should be recognized.